Understanding USDA Construction Loans

 What Is A USDA Construction Loan?

-These loans come with plenty of perks, such as a no down payment requirement.
+These loans come with plenty of perks, including no down payment requirement.
 However, buyers may struggle to find a lender that offers this type of loan.

 USDA Construction Loan Requirements

 Government-backed loans such as USDA and Federal Housing Administration (FHA) loans sometimes have more eligibility requirements than conventional mortgages.
-The USDA construction loan would fall into that category.
+The USDA construction loan falls into that category.

 Borrower Requirements For A USDA Construction Loan